awsm-research/storypoints-changes/README.md

 A replication package for a journal paper entitled "Understanding and Predicting the change of Story Points".

-This package consists of two parts:
+This package contains two main parts:

 1) 'data'
-- chart: Charts used to present our study results.
-Mostly produced by our R scripts. analysis.
-The results were derived from DM, MU, TI, and XD datasets.
 - issueLists: List of work items used in this study.
 - reverted: Information extracted from JIRA for each projects.
 The information of each work items is reverted to the time when they are assigned to a sprint (+1 hour).
 - rq2_inprogresstime: the duration that a work item's status was set to 'in progress'
 - rq3_coding_result: Outcome of our open coding and manual classifications in RQ3-Qualitative
 - rq4_feature: Feature extracted from work items to be used to train the classifiers in RQ4
 - rq4_metrics_influence: A list of metrics ranked by how much each of them influencing the model's prediction.
-- rq4_model: Trained model in RQ4.
+- rq4_model: Trained models in RQ4.
-- rq4_performance: Performance of the model (for each model and averagely).
+- rq4_performance: Performance of the model (for each model and mean value).
 The performance is calculated for each of the 100 models (built based on each bootstrap dataset).

 2) 'rscript'
 - RQ2_relationship_sp_devtime.R: Statistics summary of our models in RQ2.
 - RQ3_infochange.R: The contingency table of the work items with changed story points and the work items with changed information (with Fisher's exact test).
 - RQ4.R: Builds OneR (baseline), Logistic Regression, Support Vector Machine, and Random Forest classifiers